The BEST Valentine’s Heart Sugar Cookies are fun to make and extra tasty! Share these heart sugar cookies with your sweetheart!

 Do I have to use a food processor?

-I use the food processor for two reasons:
+I use a food processor for two reasons:

 - I am able to get the sugar ultra-fine which adds to the delicious texture of the cookie